PlanQK/TrainableQuantumConvolution/README.md

 **Affiliation**

-Fraunhofer Institute for Open Communication Systems (Fraunhofer FOKUS) [1].
+Data Analytics Center at Fraunhofer Institute for Open Communication Systems (Fraunhofer FOKUS) [1].
 This demo results from our research as part of the PlanQK consortium [2].

 **Abstract**